trendels/braceexpand/README.md

 ## Installation

-Drop the `braceexpand.py` file into your project, or install the `braceexpand` package from pypi:
+Install the `braceexpand` package from pypi:

     $ pip install braceexpand